 The Brown Center for Faculty Innovation and Excellence will support the creation of five Focused Inquiry Groups (FIGs) to explore an aspect related to one of the following:

-- Incorporating the Arts with STEM to create STEAM
+- Integrating Creative and Fine Arts into STEM to create STEAM

 What Is A Focused Inquiry Group?

 A Focused Inquiry Group (FIG) is a small working group of 4 – 5 members who meet in person or online to work together on a specific question, issue, or concern.
 Collaborative inquiry provides an opportunity for participants to recognize common challenges and work together to create solutions.